oss-tsukuba/nextcloud-gfarm/README.md

 - NEXTCLOUD_VERSION: Nextcloud version
 - SERVER_NAME: server name for this Nextcloud
 - PROTOCOL: https or http
-- GFARM_USER: Gfarm user name
-- GFARM_DATA_PATH: Gfarm data directory
-    - NOTE: Do not share GFARM_DATA_PATH with other nextcloud-gfarm.
-- GFARM_BACKUP_PATH: Gfarm backup directory
-    - NOTE: Do not share GFARM_BACKUP_PATH with other nextcloud-gfarm.
 - GFARM_CONF_DIR: path to parent directory on host OS for the following files
      - gfarm2.conf: Gfarm configuration file